-\begin{cor} Let $\varphi:G\to\homeo_0(\R)$ be an action without fixed points that admits a non-empty minimal invariant set (this is automatic if $G$ is finitely generated).
-Then, $\varphi$ is semi-conjugate to a canonical model.
-Moreover, the canonical model is unique up to conjugacy. \end{cor}
+\begin{cor} Let $\varphi\colon G\to\homeo_0(\R)$ be an irreducible action that admits a minimal invariant set (this is automatic when $G$ is finitely generated).
+Then $\varphi$ is semi-conjugate to a canonical model, unique up to conjugacy. \end{cor}

 A similar discussion holds for actions on the circle.
-In this case we say that an action $\varphi\colon G\to \homeo_0(\T)$ is in canonical model if it is either minimal or conjugate to an action whose image is a finite cyclic group of rotations (in which case we say that it is \emph{cyclic}).
+In this case we say that an action $\varphi\colon G\to \homeo_0(\T)$ is a canonical model if it is either minimal or conjugate to an action whose image is a non-trivial finite cyclic group of rotations (in which case we say that it is \emph{cyclic}).
 However a crucial simplifying difference is that in this case, by compactness, \emph{every} group action on the circle admits a non-empty minimal invariant set (regardless on whether $G$ is finitely generated or not).
-This yields the following well-known fact (see e.g.\ \cite{Ghys}). \begin{prop} Let $G$ be a group, then every action $\varphi\colon G\to \homeo_0(\T)$ without fixed points is semi-conjugate to a canonical model. \end{prop}
+This yields the following well-known fact (see e.g.\ Ghys \cite{Ghys}). \begin{prop} Every group action $\varphi\colon G\to \homeo_0(\T)$ on the circle without fixed points is semi-conjugate to a canonical model. \end{prop}

-After Corollary \ref{cor.basica}, semi-conjugacy classes of finitely generated group actions can be divided into two very different families: cyclic actions and minimal actions.
-However, for practical purposes, it is preferable to split further the case of minimal action.
-In this work the following classical notion will be important.
+After Corollary \ref{cor.basica}, semi-conjugacy classes of finitely generated group actions can be divided into two families: cyclic and minimal actions.
+However, for practical purposes, it is preferable to split further the case of minimal actions and the following classical notion will be important.